-Join us Sunday October 11, 2020for the 33nd annual ultimate century ride.
+Join us Sunday October 13, 2019 for the 32nd annual ultimate century ride.
 The Great River Ride has been rated as "one of the best century rides in the USA" by Bicycling Magazine and the League of American Bicyclists.
 "Gorgeous but gruelling" is Bicycling's description for what we believe is the most challenging century in New England.
 This is a must do event for any cyclist.
 Done it before?
 Come again, each year or two the route changes slightly offering new vistas and new challenges.
 Can't wait til October?
 Visit our Berkshire Brevet page for a series of Spring events.

-In the past your entry allowed the staff of New Horizons to pursue their bicycle advocacy efforts throughout the Pioneer Valley.
+Your entry allows the staff of New Horizons to pursue their bicycle advocacy efforts throughout the Pioneer Valley.
 New Horizons works with the Pioneer Valley Planning Commission, MassBike, the Friends of the Columbia Greenway Rail Trail, City Governments, and other organizations to improve cycling in the region.
 Accomplishments include:

 - Attend the Annual National Bike Summit in Washington DC

 - Share The Road Signs on Westfield streets

 - Bike racks on PVTA Southern Tier routes

 - Organizer of the Berkshire Brevet Randonneur Series

 - Encouraged the city of Westfield to approve a $700,000 bond to complete Columbia Greenway design